Guide to Your First Automatic Luxury Watch

 Tissot watches are spectacular.
 They somehow manage to make incredibly high-quality Swiss luxury watches at a price point that is just completely unbelievable.
 A billionaire could wear Tissot men's watches or Tissot women's watches to a shareholder meeting and not look out of place.
 They’re also perfect daily-wears because they’re low-key enough to not be gaudy or statement pieces.

 The rear of the watch is opened up to let you watch the automatic movement in motion, a totally mesmerizing display no matter how many times you’ve seen it.
+And, best of all, it’s affordable.

-The Bulova American Clipper Black Dial
+The Bulova Classic Black Skeleton Dial

 Bulova is a Japanese watchmaker that specializes in classiness.
 Even their more “modern” aesthetic watches carry with them a sense of refined grace.
 You get the sense that they have a cousin who’s a prince by marriage or something, but they’d never stoop to bragging about it or even bringing it up.